IUREDCap/redcap-etl/docs/Installation.md

 In REDCap, create a new project using the "Upload a REDCap project XML file " option using the file **projects/redcap-etl-config.xml** from REDCap ETL downloaded in the previous step.

-Set the required fields for this project, and get a REDCap API token for the project.
+Set at least all of the required fields for this project, and get a REDCap API token for the project.
+This token will need to be placed in your configuration file that you will also need to set up.

 To be able to set up the configuration project, you will need a data project and an API token for that project.

+See [Configuration Guide](ConfigurationGuide.md) for more information.

 ### Step 5 (Optional) - Set up a Logging Project